Ocisaac/Functions/README.md

 # How to use the library

-Here's some code examples -
+Here are some code examples -

 ```sh
 var get5 = new Function<int>( () => 5 ); //Creates a function that takes nothing and returns five